barcasnerd/sigma-ds4a-classifier/README.md

 Data Science for All Final Project Front-End

 ### Insatalation
-Clone the repository from *jair-changes* branch using the `git clone -b jair-changes` +  repository link, install all requirements with `pip install -r requirements.txt`.
+Clone the repository from *master* branch using the `git clone` +  repository link, install all requirements with `pip install -r requirements.txt`.

 ### Usage
 Run the `python3 app.py` command on the shell, then open localhost at 8080 port on your web browser.